S.Africa lashes Trump over land 'seizures' tweet - Journal du Cameroun

 “‘South African Government is now seizing land from white farmers’,” said Trump’s post, which tagged the show’s host, Tucker Carlson, as well as the channel.

+In the clip, Carlson painted an apocalyptic picture of the situation accompanied by on-screen graphics warning of the “threat of violence and economic collapse”.

-Ahead of South African elections in 2019, President Cyril Ramaphosa has vowed to accelerate land reform in order to “undo a grave historical injustice” against the black majority during colonialism and the apartheid era.
+President Cyril Ramaphosa, who faces elections in 2019, has claimed expropriating farms without compensating their owners would “undo a grave historical injustice” against the black majority during colonialism and the apartheid era.

 Even though apartheid ended in 1994, the white community that makes up eight percent of the population “possess 72 percent of farms” compared to “only four percent” in the hands of black people who make up four-fifths of the population, Ramaphosa said.

-The imbalance stems from purchases and seizures during the colonial era that were then enshrined in law during apartheid.
+The stark inequality stems from purchases and seizures during the colonial era that were then enshrined in law during apartheid.

-Seeking to redress the situation, Ramaphosa recently announced that the constitution would be amended to allow for land to be seized and redistributed without compensation to the current owners.

-But the plans have yet to be approved by parliament, and there is a vigorous debate in South Africa about how land redistribution would work — and whether seizures could be economically damaging as they were in post-independence Zimbabwe.
+But plans to change the constitution have yet to be approved by parliament, and there is a vigorous debate in South Africa about how land redistribution would work — and whether seizures could be economically damaging as they were in post-independence Zimbabwe.

+Mmusi Maimane, the leader of the main opposition Democratic Alliance party which opposes forced expropriation but backs land reform, said “fear mongering by international leaders adds no value”.

+“The injustices of land dispossession in South Africa can be addressed by our constitution in its current form.
+We must ensure ownership of land for all South Africans,” he tweeted.

+Later on Thursday, US State Department spokeswoman Heather Nauert called for “a peaceful and transparent public debate”.

+However she added that on “the expropriation of land without compensation, our position is that that would risk sending South Africa down the wrong path”.

-Earlier this year, Australian Immigration Minister Peter Dutton sparked a diplomatic row with Pretoria after he said that Canberra should give “special attention” to white South African farmers seeking asylum because they faced a “horrific” situation.
+Earlier this year, Australian Immigration Minister Peter Dutton sparked a diplomatic row after he said that Canberra should give “special attention” to white South African farmers seeking asylum.

-The level of violence against farmers is hotly contested but the police’s latest figures show there were 74 farm murders in 2016-17, according to the Africa Check fact-checking site.
+The level of violence against farmers and farm workers is hotly contested but the police’s latest figures show there were 74 farm murders in 2016-17, according to the Africa Check fact-checking site.

 South Africa’s leading farming lobby group AgriSA on Thursday praised the government’s “commitment to agriculture”.